-All the downloadable expansion packs for Metal Gear Online have been named after Kojima's themes for the Metal Gear Solid series - Gene, Meme, Scene and Sense.
+All the downloadable expansion packs for Metal Gear Online are named after the story themes for each of the previous MGS games - Gene, Meme and Scene.

 Every scene in Dynamite Headdy has a name parodying that of some famous film, e.g. "Mad Mechs", "Stair Wars", "Fly Hard", "Fatal Contraption"...

 The Half-Life franchise has consistently used tongue-in-cheek episode names, such as Surface Tension (heavy fighting in an outdoors environment), Insecurity (in the Expansion PackBlue Shift, where you play as a security guard) or Route Kanal (escaping City 17 via its sewer system).

 Averted in the Wii title Castlevania: Judgment, the Game Boy game Castlevania Legends (although it was originally titled Dark Night Prelude in Japan), and the PSP remake of Rondo, called The Dracula X Chronicles.
 The canceled Dreamcast title Resurrection (starring Legends' Sonia) would have also been an aversion, but... well.

 All three of the Halo games have these strewn about every level in campaign, including such favorites as "The Gun Pointed At The Head of the Universe", "Breaking Stuff To Look Tough", and "I Would Have Been Your Daddy."